About Hazel Eccles

 Hazel also deals with many aspects of renewable energy projects, such as granting commercial leases to wind or solar power developers and/or businesses.

-Hazel is a member of the Agricultural Law Association, and is the chairperson for the Thames Valley branch of Women in Property.
+Hazel is a member of the Agricultural Law Association, and is on the committee for the Thames Valley branch of Women in Property and the Berkshire branch of the RABI Charity.